vabulus/seccomp-bakk/httpd/chestnut/README.md

 ### Missing system calls

-Following system calls are not detected by chestnut, but needed for the application to start successfully, therefore we added these two to the seccomp-profile `/tmp/app.json`:
+Following system calls are not detected by chestnut, but needed for the application to start successfully, therefore we added these five to the seccomp-profile `/tmp/app.json`:

 - 22 (pipe)
 - 43 (accept)